Vendors, shoppers prepare for winter market's move to Dubuque's West End

 “I love it,” said Carol Nauman, owner of Chocolate Reflections in Dubuque.
 “There’s a lot of neat people that come down. ...
 Winter market, I think, is great.”

-The Roshek Building lobby was bustling this morning with shoppers stocking up on produce, baked goods and other wares from vendors.
+The Roshek Building lobby bustled Saturday morning with shoppers stocking up on produce, baked goods and other wares from vendors.
 Flyers set out on various tables advertised the upcoming move.

 Lynne Einarsen loaded up two grocery bags with her purchases.
 Einarsen, of Dubuque, likes to frequent farmers markets because she enjoys meeting the people there, shopping local and picking up high-quality products.